 In other words, Switzerland and Swiss companies are also affected by DDoS attacks.
-The examples from June demonstrate the wide range of potential motives and the ever-present risk of attacks.
-The current Swisscom Cybersecurity Threat Radar also describes the threat as increasing.
+The examples simply demonstrate the wide range of potential motives and the ever-present risk.
+The current Swisscom Cybersecurity Threat Radar also identifies DDoS attacks as threats that companies should take into account in their cybersecurity measures.

 The majority of attacks are likely to have purely financial motives.
 In most such cases, DDoS attacks are used to put additional pressure on victims of a ransomware attack to pay a ransom.
 After all, such infrastructure failures can result in significant damage for the company.
 If web services are unavailable for a certain period, the company risks a significant loss of revenue.
 This can lead to notable losses for online shops, banks or any other service provider that depends on its web presence.
 What’s more, a company risks damage to its reputation if a website is stigmatised as ‘insecure’.
 There are also costs associated with restoring the status quo.
 In the aftermath of the attacks, in turn, there is a risk of data loss for affected companies.